autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User must be able to view a section at the top of the page listing recommended categories.

-- Reasoning for IMPOSSIBLE: We determined that this requirement doesn't fit the needs of our MVP to be beneficial to our application's users.
-Having the ability to see recommended groups if a useful feature for efficiency, which could be implemented later on down the line, but isn't a feature that will afford users to make meaningful connections with each other.
+- Reasoning for IMPOSSIBLE: We determined that this requirement doesn't fit the needs of our MVP to be beneficial to the users on our application.
+Having the ability to see recommended groups if a useful feature for efficiency, which could be implemented later on down the line, but isn't a feature that will afford users to make meaningful connections with each other right away.
+See the New Account Survey requirements for more information on why we made this decision.

 ### Viewing Groups in a Category